Keep, Donate, Dump or Dispose: Downsizing in Richmond Hill

 The Downsizing Timeline

 Start with the rooms you use least (basement, garage, spare bedrooms, storage areas).
 Work one room at a time.
 Sort into the four categories.
-Do not rush.
 This is the emotionally hardest phase.
 Allow yourself to grieve items you are letting go of while being honest about what you need versus what you are holding onto out of habit.
-My downsizing and decluttering guide covers the full process.

 Schedule donation pickups.
 Drop off items at charity locations.
-Arrange curbside bulk pickup dates or schedule a junk removal company.
+Arrange curbside bulk pickup dates or book a junk removal company.
 Bring hazardous waste to the depot.
-This is the action phase.
 The goal is to have all donate, dump and dispose items out of the house by 2 to 3 weeks before moving day so the home is clean for staging and photography if you are also selling.

-With the donate, dump and dispose items gone, you are left with only what is coming to the new home.
-Pack room by room, label every box with the destination room in the new home and keep an essentials box (toiletries, medications, phone chargers, a change of clothes, snacks, important documents) that stays with you on moving day.
-If you are also selling the current home, coordinate with your agent on staging timing so the home is photo-ready before the listing goes live.
+With the donate, dump and dispose items gone, pack room by room, label every box with the destination room and keep an essentials box (toiletries, medications, chargers, a change of clothes, important documents) that stays with you on moving day.
+If you are also selling, coordinate with your agent on staging timing so the home is photo-ready before listing.

 Recognition